lindsma/Hatchery-App/README.md

 ## Week 8

+** Note: Please load unsafe scripts for the Weather Underground API

 #### Objective:
 Utilize the following languages/tools to make an app of your choice:
 * An agile Trello board with user stories